alanng10/BinaryExecutePlat/Docue/a.md

 One Binary Execute Plat has park kind.

-One Binary Execute Plat has park kind arch.

-One Binary Execute Plat has park kind arch worth.

 One Binary Execute Plat has park kind worth.

 One Binary Execute Plat has park kind value.